 Insight from The Expert

-Stuart Halliday, a CMIOSH HSE professional, works with the Mintra team to advise on our Health and Safety courses and ensure that our course content is both compliant with industry standards and relevant to our end users.
-We talked to Stuart about his experiences in the industry relating to Hydrogen Sulphide.
+Stuart Halliday, a CMIOSH HSE professional with extensive industry experience, works with Mintra to advise on our health and safety courses and ensure that our course content is both compliant with industry standards and relevant to our end users.
+We talked to Stuart about his experiences in the industry relating to hydrogen sulphide.

 I have worked on plant with H2S but thankfully have not been directly involved in any H2S incidents.